danieldriver/danieldriver.github.io/_pages/bsc.md

 The fifty-two essays collected here span half a century of biblical scholarship.
 Together they provide a view into the history of Old Testament studies from the vantage of a scholar who worked to integrate his command of it with several cognate disciplines, including New Testament, Biblical Theology, and the history of interpretation.
 Canon is a rule and guide: this is a ubiquitous concern in the work of Brevard Childs.
 As he argues, scripture has been shaped with frameworks for interpretation, guidelines built into it through a complex editorial process that resulted in a multifaceted canon with two Testaments.
 Scripture is a canon and rule of faith that in turn shapes the church's confession and life of faith.
 This approach to scripture entails a holistic view that touches the Bible's composition and reception histories as well as its enduring claim on living communities of faith.

 Published in English and German.
-Survey of contents:

-- Editor’s Introduction
-- Part I. Early Studies (1958–1967)
-- Part II.
-Canonical Reformulations (1969–1980)
-- Part III.
-Canon and Biblical Theology (1981–1992)
-- Part IV.
-Recovering Theological Exegesis (1994–2005)

 <a name="biblical-theologian" />